Theodor Rudolph Hertzberg: Life and career

 An anti-slavery Unionist, He lived in Mexico during the American Civil War.
 He took over a German language newspaper.
-He was elected a state senator in 1870.
-He represented Menard County.
+He was elected a state senator in 1870 representing Menard County.
 He was then appointed to public office.
 He later became a U.S. diplomat in Europe.
 He eventually returned to San Antonio.
 His home there at 155 Crofton Avenue where he lived with his wife and family until he died March 18, 1903, was designated a Texas historical landmark in 1963.
 Sidney J. Brooks Jr., a pilot who died training for World War I, for whom Brooks Air Force Base is named, also lived in the house.